pmuellr/stomp-copy/README.md

 where `host` is the hostname of the STOMP server, and `queue` is the name of the queue to read from.

+You will need to be running a version of [CouchDB](http://couchdb.apache.org/) locally if you want to save the records when run locally.

 to run on Bluemix / Cloud Foundry
 --------------------------------------------------------------------------------